vrettasm/MetalHawk/README.md

 _"MetalHawk: Enhanced Classification of Metal Coordination Geometries by Artificial Neural Networks"_.
 Submitted for publication at Journal of Chemical Theory and Computation.

+The MetalHawk logo (GitHub image) is designed by Gianmattia Sguelia.

 ## Documentation

 Here you can find the [documentation](./docs/MetalHawk/index.html) of the code.